-Weiss stressed many potential employees don't want to travel a long distance to get to work.
-He indicated he lost a good manager because the person couldn't find an apartment.
+Weiss stressed that many potential employees don't want to travel a long distance to get to work.
+He said he lost a good manager because the person couldn't find an apartment.

-In his opinion, the village can't fully grow unless due to the lack of affordable housing options for employees.
+In his opinion, the village can't fully grow because of the lack of affordable housing options for employees.

-He added extra housing options means an increase in customers who would give their patronage.
+He added that extra housing options means an increase in customers who would give their patronage.

 Matthew Mehring works for Anderson Ashton, a design/build general contractor.
 He has worked with the village on some projects over the past five years.

-He explained how he has several manufacturer clients who are looking at Mukwonago.
+He said he has several manufacturing clients who are looking at Mukwonago.

 "I have heard from several people, lack of employees is a problem," he said.

-Superintendent at Mukwonago Area School District Shawn McNulty agreed with the need for development.
+Mukwonago Area School District Superintendent Shawn McNulty agreed with the need for development.

-McNulty also discussed concerns of space in the eight schools in Mukwonago.
+McNulty also brought up space concerns in the eight schools in Mukwonago.

-The mass majority of students are resident enrolled students.
-He added there are over 450 students who are open enrolled, which means they live outside of the school district.
-State law requires them to accept those students if they have the room.
+The mass majority of students are resident-enrolled students.
+There are over 450 students who are open-enrolled, which means they live outside of the school district.
+State law requires the schools to accept those students if they have the room.

-Many residents and elected officials complimented the openness towards feedback.
-Karl Kettner. praised the village and residents for taking the time and putting in the time for Mukwonago's future.
+Many residents and elected officials complimented the village's openness to feedback.
+Karl Kettner praised the village and residents for putting in the time for Mukwonago's future.